Page Last Modified Nov 8, 2013

 Each booth is assigned a specific location in the LBC Nalty Commons, in Bruff Commons on the first floor across from the Bruff Dining Room cashier and in the Stern Hall breezeway across from the main entrance to PJ’s Stern.
 Booths may not be moved from their assigned reservation location.
 Chairs will be provided upon request.
 Tables & chairs ARE NOT provided to booth reservations in Bruff Commons and at Stern Hall.
 A table must be provided by the Requestor or Sponsor of that booth space.
 Tables for these areas should not exceed 6 feet.
 Absolutely no chairs may be removed from porches, patios or food service areas.

 Sponsors using a booth are limited to the booth surfaces only for their display items.
 Only prepackaged foods not requiring refrigeration may be sold.
 No additional racks, carts, shelves, easels, etc. may be set up anywhere except on top of the booth.
 The Sponsor must remain behind the booth at all times.
 The Sponsor may not approach or call out to persons passing by.
 The Sponsor must prominently display a sign/banner identifying the sponsoring organization on the front of the booth at all times the booth is in use by the Sponsor.
 The sign/banner must be taken down at the end of the day and stored by the Sponsor.
-All signs/banners left on booths will be discarded. (back to top)
+All signs/banners left on booths will be discarded or recycled. (back to top)

 Only an authorized member of a University Department, Office, or Organization may make a request for a banner location.
 A banner location may be reserved for up to seven days (including Saturday and Sunday).
 Only one banner location may be reserved per sponsor for any given day.
 Requests for banner space reservations should be sent to Shirley Dymond in the LBC, email@example.com.